Harm OCD in Teens: Intrusive Thoughts and the Right Support

 • Deeply afraid of causing harm

-The problem is not the thought—it’s how the brain responds to it.
+The problem is not the thought and it’s how the brain responds to it.

 Why Specialized OCD Treatment Matters